From Light-Cone to Supersonic Propagation of Correlations by Competing Short- and Long-Range Couplings

-This model represents an atom-only description of the complex hybrid system obtained by eliminating the cavity field in the limit $ J,U,\hbar\Omega^2/\delta\ll\hbar\delta$ \cite{RitschEsslinger2013, MivehvarRitsch2021}, and can include global range dissipative processes \cite{VidalMorigi2010, MivehvarRitsch2021, ChiacchioNunnenkamp2018, JagerBetzholz2022}. $\hat{H}_\text{atom-only}$ includes directly the effective global-range nature induced by the coupling to the cavity in $\hat{H}_{\text{glo}}$.
-In the following, we complement the results obtained with the full atoms-cavity Hamiltonian, $\hat{H}$, with results obtained with $\hat{H}_\text{atom-only}$.
+This represents an atom-only description of the complex hybrid system obtained by eliminating the cavity field in the limit $ J,U,\hbar\Omega^2/\delta\ll\hbar\delta$ \cite{RitschEsslinger2013, MivehvarRitsch2021}, and can include global range dissipative processes \cite{VidalMorigi2010,HabibianMorigi2013b, MivehvarRitsch2021, ChiacchioNunnenkamp2018, JagerBetzholz2022}. $\hat{H}_\text{atom-only}$ includes directly the effective global-range nature induced by the coupling to the cavity in $\hat{H}_{\text{glo}}$.
 The simulations of the atom-only model, Eq.~\eqref{eq:Hamiltonian_atom_only}, make use of the matrix product states implementation of the time-dependent variational principal (TDVP) \cite{HaegemanVerstraete2011, HaegemanVerstraete2016, supp}.
-We show that even if the global range coupling has a different form, stemming from purely atomic global interactions, the same crossover in the correlation spreading occurs as for the coupling to the cavity field.
+We show that even for a different global-range coupling the same crossover in the correlation spreading occurs as for the coupling to the cavity field.